Contest a Will with and experienced Sydney Lawyer

 We are highly respected in the legal industry as experts in estate litigation and Succession Law, with a dedicated team that practice exclusively in this area.

 Our Sydney Will dispute lawyers will evaluate your claim and provide you with swift feedback regarding your prospects of success.
-Making a Family Provision Application to the Supreme Court can be a daunting experience, however our team will do everything they can to reduce your stress, and keep you updated throughout the entire process.
+Making a Family Provision Application to the Supreme Court can be a daunting experience, however, our team will do everything they can to reduce your stress, and keep you updated throughout the entire process.

-We are proud of our long-standing history achieving a high rate of success in Family Provision Claims.
+We are proud of our long-standing history of achieving a high rate of success in Family Provision Claims.
 Find out where you stand today.